-Spend any time on Instagram and you’ve seen Perfect Moment’s color-blocked and body conscious styles on your feed on models and influencers alike.
+Spend any time on Instagram and you’ve seen Perfect Moment’s color-blocked and body-conscious styles on your feed on models and influencers alike.
 It’s instantly recognizable as the hot girl social media-friendly label and that choice is deliberate.
-“I always insist that you can tell [one of our] jackets or outfits in a ski queue in an instant,” says creative director and chief branding officer Jane Gottschalk.
+“I always insist that you can tell [one of our] jackets or outfits in a ski queue in an instant,” says Creative Director and Chief Branding Officer Jane Gottschalk.
 The brand, which was originally founded by Thierry Donard, a skier turned extreme sports filmmaker, was bought by Gottschalk and her husband in 2011 and relaunched in 2013.
-It really took off in the last few years as big name retailers like Revolve, Net-a-Porter, and MatchesFashion began to pick up the brand.
+It really took off in the last few years as big name retailers like Revolve, Net-a-Porter, and MATCHESFASHION began to pick up the brand.

 For Jane Seim, co-founder of Cordova, the idea to start a ski wear company came about while working a corporate job post-college.
 “While the men’s market was vast, I always struggled to find the fit and aesthetic that matched the feeling I experience in the mountains — a sense of connectedness with my body, a confidence in my ability to face fear and overcome challenges, and an unparalleled sense of freedom and presence,” says Seim.
 By the time she left in 2014, Seim came up with the name for her brand, bought the domain name, and drew up the plans for her first ski suit.
-In 2016, Cordova became a reality.
+And in 2016, Cordova became a reality.

-Not into super slinky ski wear but still looking for something that doesn’t look like you raided the men’s section?
+Not into bodycon ski wear but still looking for something that doesn’t look like you raided the men’s section?
 That’s where Halfdays comes in.
 After co-founder Ariana Ferwada met co-founder Kiley Mckinnon through mutual friends, they both realized that they shared a common frustration.
 “The light bulb moment was when [McKinnon], who literally competed at the Olympics, and me, on the very opposite end of that spectrum as a recreational skier, both commiserated on ski wear,” said Ferwada, adding, “There’s a gap in the market for something in between what The North Face and Moncler offered that felt approachable for women.”
 The two connected with Karelle Golda, who came from a marketing background, and the brand was born.

 With prices that range from $95 for base layers to $495 for a puffer and sizing that goes up to 3X on certain pieces, as well as multiple inseam options, Halfdays is making it a point to be accessible to as many women as possible.
 “Next season we're aiming to go up to 4X for some styles and then expand up to 3X for all of the styles,” explains Ferwada.
 Cut to skim the body but still offer ample stretch and room for movement, it’s ideal for newbies and experienced skiers alike.

-As an Asian female-founded brand, Fera is a rarity in the ski industry and it’s especially commendable since it was established in 1978, a time when you didn’t exactly see diversity in the industry.
+As an Asian female-founded brand, Fera is a rarity in the ski industry — and especially commendable since it was established in 1978, a time when you didn’t exactly see diversity in the industry.
 Founded by Betty Tung, it’s now in the hands of her children Patty and Eric.
 Patty heads up product development, placing an emphasis on comfort and functionality.
 “You can feel it the moment you put on our outerwear — it’s light and easy to move in.
 We also carefully select colors that work on a variety of skin tones and look clear and bright on the slopes,” she says.

-After trying their Dakota anorak in neon pink, I can attest it’s both super lightweight and also eye-catching enough for friends to spot me from a distance.
+After trying the company’s Dakota anorak in neon pink, I can attest it’s both super lightweight and also eye-catching enough for friends to spot me from a distance.
 But should you want something more substantial, the vegan, down Kate puffer is also a huge hit.
 As for pants, Patty’s a fan of the High Heaven stretch insulated pants and the Brooke stretch insulated bib.
 “Both have a leg lengthening shape and offer incredible comfort,” she says.